 INTERVIEW BY MARKO SYRJALA AND PATRICK CLEMENT

-American hard rock band Steelheart was originally formed in 1990 and are best known for their high octave-spanning vocalist Milijenko (Mili) Matijevic and platinum seller debut album STEELHEART which included such hit singles as “I’ll Never Let You Go” and “Can’t Stop Me Lovin’ You”.
-The sophomore album TANGLED IN VEINS followed in 1992 and it included another major hit “Mama Don’t You Cry”.
-Unfortunately things stopped dramatically when, during the concert, Mili was struck in the head by a lighting truss which knocked him to the ground face first and injuring his head, jaw, nose, and spine.
-The band broke up and it took several years for Mili to recover from the accident.
-The third album WAIT was released in 2000 and the following year Mili was invited to join in a project called ROCKSTAR – THE MOVIE.
+American hard rock band Steelheart was originally formed in 1990 and is best known for their high octave-spanning vocalist Milijenko (Mili) Matijevic and platinum seller debut album STEELHEART, which included such hit singles as “I’ll Never Let You Go” and “Can’t Stop Me Lovin’ You.”
+The sophomore album TANGLED IN VEINS followed in 1992, and it included another major hit, “Mama Don’t You Cry.”
+Unfortunately, things stopped dramatically when, during the concert, Mili was struck in the head by a lighting truss which knocked him to the ground face first and injuring his head, jaw, nose, and spine.
+The band broke up, and it took several years for Mili to recover from the accident.
+The third album, WAIT, was released in 2000, and the following year, Mili was invited to join in a ROCKSTAR project – THE MOVIE.
 ROCKSTAR became a big success.
-The film told the story about a music fan who gets to become the singer for his favorite band loosely based on the Ripp/Priest story).
-Mike wasn’t acting on the film but he did most of the lead vocal parts for that “fictitious band” called Steel Dragon while the rest of the band included such names as Zakk Wylde on guitar, Jeff Pilson on bass and Jason Bonham on drums.
-In 2008 Steelheart did another re-union and released a new album called GOOD 2B ALIVE.
-Since then the band has been more or less active doing touring and preparing to hit back for a big time.
-Original guitarist Chris Risola returned to the bands ranks in late 2008 and the rest of the band includes bassist Rev Jones (ex-MSG) and drummer Mike Humbert who already played in GOOD 2B ALIVE.
+The film told the story of a music fan who became the singer for his favorite band, loosely based on the Ripper/Priest story).
+Mike wasn’t acting in the film, but he did most of the lead vocal parts for that “fictitious band” called Steel Dragon while the rest of the band included such names as Zakk Wylde on guitar, Jeff Pilson on bass, and Jason Bonham on drums.
+In 2008 Steelheart did another reunion and released a new album called GOOD 2B ALIVE.
+Since then, the band has been more or less active doing touring and preparing to hit back for a big time.
+Original guitarist Chris Risola returned to the band’s ranks in late 2008, and the rest of the band includes bassist Rev Jones (ex-MSG) and drummer Mike Humbert who already played in GOOD 2B ALIVE.
 Steelheart.
-In early June of 2001, Mili and the boys arrived to perform in Swedenrock Festival and in there we had the pleasure to sit down with Mr. Milijevic and hear all the latest news from the Steelheart camp.
+In early June of 2001, Mili and the boys arrived to perform at Sweden Rock Festival, and in there, we had the pleasure to sit down with Mr. Milijevic and hear all the latest news from the Steelheart camp.
 It seems that Steelheart is back to stay!!

 BACK TO LIFE

-Year 2011, let’s see, we are – well, right now, I don’t know if you’re aware but we just released a new song on Sunday, June 5th, it’s on the website.
-It’s free download.
-We did a remake of Led Zeppelin’s “Black Dog”.
+The year 2011, let’s see, we are – well, right now, I don’t know if you’re aware, but we just released a new song on Sunday, June 5th, it’s on the website.
+It’s a free download.
+We did a remake of Led Zeppelin’s “Black Dog.”

 Yeah, you did hear it.
 Did you like it?

 So that’s new.
-We did… we’ve been doing a bunch of shows and we got a lot of shows to do all over the world.
+We did… we’ve been doing a bunch of shows, and we got many shows to do all over the world.
 We have Korea.
 We have Puerto Rico, Indonesia, possibly China, and then the United States.
 I mean… we’re going to be all over the place right now.
 So we’re going to release another single after this within a few months.
 And then we’ll use those songs for the full-length album for next year.

 Oh, that’s great to hear!

-In February there will be a full-length album, we are re-grouping with a major promotion and really coming back strong.
+There will be a full-length album in February, and we are re-grouping with a major promotion and really coming back strong.
 So this is a set up.
 This year is the time to come alive.

 Do you have a label for the album already?